simonverret/deep_continuation/README.md

     python data_generator.py data/B1_train.json --generate 100000 --rescale 4
     python data_generator.py data/B1_valid.json --generate 10000 --rescale 4

-As an example, here are the actual calls I used to generate data for experiments on the temperature agnostic training.
-I is very long to generate, it produces 100000 conductivies and the matsubara responses functions at 8 different temperatures.
+Here are the calls used to generate data for the experiments on temperature agnostic training.
+It is very long to generate, it produces 100000 conductivies and the matsubara responses functions at 8 different temperatures.
 You will also find these command lines in submission scripts of the `bin` folder.

     python data_generator.py data/B1_valid.json --generate 10000 --beta 2 10 15 20 25 30 35 50 --rescale 4
     python data_generator.py data/B1_train.json --generate 100000 --beta 2 10 15 20 25 30 35 50 --rescale 4

+### Custom Configuration

-**More Details**: Data generation is highly configurable.
-There are two ways to modify the generation parameters.
-The first way is to change the content of the `data/B1_valid.json` file, or use another file.
-For example:
+There are two ways to modify the data generation process.
+The first way is to change the content of the `data/B1_valid.json` file.
+For instance, we can use another file:

     python data_generator.py data/G1_train.json --plot 4

-Another way is to use command line arguments:
+Another way is to use command line arguments like `--variant G` here:

-    python data_generator.py data/B1_train.json --variant G
+    python data_generator.py data/B1_train.json --plot 4 --variant G

+To get a list of all such configurable parameters, use `--help`

+    python data_generator.py --help

+Or look for `default_parameters` and `default_parameters_help` dictionaries in the code.
+Here is an example, from the `function_generator.py` file, at the core of the data generating process:

+    {
+        'seed': "Random seed used to generate the data", 'variant': "Gaussian (G), Beta (B) or Lorentz (L)", 'anormal': "(bool) When true, individual peaks are not normalized as in", 'wmax': "Maximum frequencies of the discrete samples", 'nmbrs': "(list of list) List of ranges for number of peaks (for each peak group)", 'cntrs': "(list of list) List of ranges for positions of peaks", 'wdths': "(list of list) List of ranges for widths of peaks", 'wghts': "(list of list) List of ranges for weights (heights) of peaks", 'arngs': "(list of list) List of ranges of the a parameters of Beta peaks", 'brths': "(list of list) List of ranges of the b parameters of Beta peaks", 'even': "(bool) Make a copy of each peaks at negative positions", 'num_peaks': "Number of Lorentz peaks used in the Lorentz comb", 'width': "Width of Lorentz peaks of the Lorentz comb", 'rescale': "Value for fixing the variance of all spectra", 'spurious': "(bool) Compute Matsubara responses BEFORE rescaling, introducing spurious correlation", }

 ### Train neural networks